 A 2009 legal analysis obtained by the AP and written by Maia Diokno, a human-rights lawyer hired by Socfin-KCD as a consultant, said the plantation work began without warning, and produced the "unfortunate result of dispossessing indigenous persons of their land."

 "They didn't comply with Cambodian law," Diokno told the AP.

-Even so, Sok Sam Ouen, a human rights lawyer in Phnom Penh, notes that companies accused of violating laws have a defense: Cambodian authorities approved their actions.
+Even so, Sok Sam Ouen, a human-rights lawyer in Phnom Penh, noted that Cambodian authorities approved the lease-holder's actions.

 "I invite you to spend only one night in Bousra village, and you will know how poor it is," Boedt said.
 "And this gives the occasion for the people to get out of that misery."

-Some Bunong believe the bulldozers even took away their ancestral religion.
+Some villagers worry the bulldozers destroyed something forever: their ancestral religion.